 Other than that, the iconic scene from the book is faithfully (and explicitly) performed exactly as written.
 We will say no more.

 What is different is the nature of Bilqius’ role in the rest of the story.
 She is a very minor character in the novel, but showrunner Bryan Fuller has told Den of Geek: “One of the exciting things for us in adapting this is that we get to expand characters, so Bilquis, who is only in a chapter of the book, then you don’t see her again, is a major player in this world.”

-American Gods launches in the UK on Amazon Prime Video on Monday 1st May, with new episodes following weekly.
-Episodes will air on US channel Starz on Sunday nights.
+American Gods is available on Amazon Prime Video in the UK, with new episodes available every week.
+Episodes air on US channel Starz on Sunday nights